galaux/diosmio/README.txt

         diosmio-cli
             A CLI to invoke the services run by the diosmio webapp

+Needs the H2 jar in the tomcat lib dir

 TODO
     - We directly use Hibernate.
 Use JPa abstraction on top of Hibernate as explained here